Rrezm/de-lambda-legends-project/README.md

 ## Setup:
 1. Fork this repo and clone it to your device.
+3. In the terminal, run ```make requirements```.
+This creates a virtual environment and installs all the requirements inside it.
+4. Run ```source venv/bin/activate``` to move inside the virtual environment.
-2. Add the credentials as a github secret in a json format like so:
+5. Have your credentials in a json format like so:
  <pre>
    {"user":USER,
     "password": PASSWORD,